CIDRAM/CIDRAM/_docs/readme.en.md

 *Relevant configuration directives:*
 - `general` -> `disable_webfonts`

-##### 11.2.2 SEARCH ENGINE VERIFICATION
+##### 11.2.2 SEARCH ENGINE VERIFICATION AND SOCIAL MEDIA VERIFICATION

 When search engine verification is enabled, CIDRAM attempts to perform "forward DNS lookups" to verify whether requests claiming to originate from search engines are authentic.
+Similarly, when social media verification is enabled, CIDRAM does the same for apparent social media requests.
 To do this, it uses the [Google DNS](https://dns.google.com/) service to attempt to resolve IP addresses from the hostnames of these inbound requests (in this process, the hostnames of these inbound requests is shared with the service).

 *Relevant configuration directives:*
 - `general` -> `search_engine_verification`
+- `general` -> `social_media_verification`

 ##### 11.2.3 GOOGLE reCAPTCHA